aybry/bitte-impfe-mich/README.md

 # Bitte impfe mich!
 Please vaccinate me!
 This is a Python script that utilises the [impfstoff.link](https://impfstoff.link/) API to get you a vaccination appointment.

-This script calls `https://api.impfstoff.link/?robot=1` once every 1.5 seconds to see if any new appointments have been found by the API's backend.
+This script calls `https://api.impfstoff.link/?robot=1` once every second (or so) to see if any new appointments have been found by the API's backend.
 If a new appointment is found, the corresponding Doctolib link is opened automatically in a new tab.

 Using this script might save you a couple of seconds compared to using the website manually.
 That could be the difference you need.